Contour Errors: Ego-Centric Matching for 3D Multi-Object Tracking Performance Evaluation: Related Work

+{\parskip=2pt \textit{Multi-Object Tracking Association}: Recent MOT systems improve online association through center-based feature extraction and occlusion handling~\cite{Cao2023AMT}, multi-level association with intelligent filtering~\cite{Liu20263DMT}, and multi-modal cascade association~\cite{10751781}.
+These approaches improve the object tracker's association process, whereas CE addresses the complementary evaluation stage question of which ground-truth-prediction pairs should be accepted as matches from an ego-centric perspective in each frame.}

-{\parskip=2pt \textit{Ego-Centric Metrics}: Metrics that incorporate or indirectly address the dynamics of the ego agent can include aspects of motion prediction, collision avoidance, or the assessment of potential risks within the tracking framework~\cite{rasouli2024novel, smith2020real, mozaffari2021comparative, feldstein2019impending}.
+{\parskip=2pt \textit{Ego-Centric Metrics}: Metrics that incorporate or indirectly address the dynamics and relative geometry of the ego agent can include motion prediction, collision avoidance, and risk assessment within the tracking framework~\cite{rasouli2024novel}.
 These metrics are not discrete but are integrated or derived within the evaluation frameworks~\cite{badithela2022evaluation}.
 Ceccarelli~\textit{et~al.}~\cite{ceccarelli2024object} extract knowledge based on object relevance to improve the task of planning the future trajectory of the ego agent.
-Liao~\textit{et~al.}~\cite{liao2024ec} develop a weighted mechanism to assign a higher score to the predicted box whose ground truth is close to the ego vehicle.
-Other metrics incorporate the impact of object detection on the ego agent from the planner's perspective by incorporating the dynamic attributes of the detections in real-world driving tasks~\cite{philion2020learning}.}
+Liao~\textit{et~al.}~\cite{liao2024ec} develop a weighted mechanism to assign a higher score to the predicted box whose groundtruth is close to the ego vehicle.
+Other metrics quantify the impact of object detection on the ego agent from the planner's perspective by leveraging the dynamic attributes of detections in real-world driving tasks~\cite{philion2020learning}.
+Unlike EC-IoU and planner-aware metrics, which weight or reweight detections by ego relevance or downstream impact, CE geometrically redefines the evaluation-time matching gate using the ego-facing contour.}

-Another aspect involves defining safety-critical metrics considering the likelihood of collision or proximity to the ego agent's trajectory \cite{hsuan2022usc, ceccarelli2022safety, lyssenko2022towards}.
-Ivanovic~\textit{et~al.}~\cite{ivanovic2022injecting} propose new task-aware metrics for better performance to detect other objects and predict their behavior in safety-critical scenarios.
-As both industry and research push toward robust autonomy, a growing demand exists for metrics that accurately reflect the ego agent's interaction with its environment.